dmsc/fastbasic/manual.md

     x=1000: a% = x * x + 1.2

-gives incorrect results as the multiplication result is bigger tan
+gives incorrect results as the multiplication result is bigger than
 32767.

 Note that after any floating point